HiPerCoRe/KTT/documentation/ktt_api.md

 This method must, at very least, call `runKernel()` method with provided kernel id as its first argument.
 This method can also call any other methods available in base TuningManipulator class.

-* `std::vector<std::pair<size_t, ThreadSizeUsage>> getUtilizedKernelIds() const`:
-Inheriting class must override this method in case it utilizes multiple kernels inside the `launchComputation()` method.
-This method needs to return ids of all additional kernels.
-Id of the main kernel (specified by calling `setTuningManipulator()` method) does not need to be returned.
-All additional kernels will be launched under the same configuration as main kernel, which means that they need to accept exactly the same parameters.
-It is possible to specify, whether the additional kernels' thread sizes will be affected by the parameters.
-Main kernel's thread sizes will always be affected.

 * `void runKernel(const size_t kernelId)`:
 Launches kernel with specified id, using thread sizes based only on the current configuration.
 Provided kernel id must be either id of main kernel or one of ids returned by `getUtilizedKernelIds()` method.